 A-line or pencil skirts

 This holds true in almost every case, including for an X-shaped body, also called an 8 or hourglass figure (with a slim waist, generous bust and hips).
 Just to mention a few icons of femininity with their bold curves, like Marilyn Monroe or Madonna, and more recently Kim Kardashian, with her beautiful frame and enhanced curves.
-An A-shaped, or pyramid body type (with narrow shoulders, a slim upper body, a bit of tummy and round hips), will get the same advice when it comes to skirts.
+An A-shaped, or pyramid body type (with narrow shoulders, a fairly slim upper body, a bit of tummy and round hips), will get the same advice when it comes to skirts.

 WHICH DRESS SUITS BODY SHAPES WITH WIDE HIPS BEST?